-Creek, the Board of Public Utilities (Board) must replace the water.
-The Board replaces the water with water from west of the Continental Divide in the Little Snake River Watershed.
+Creek, a tributary to the North Platte River, the BOPU replaces the water with water from another source.
+The BOPU replaces the water with water from west of the Continental Divide in the Little Snake River Watershed.

 The Little Snake River is located in the Sierra Madre Mountains approximately 110 miles west of Cheyenne.
-A series of collection structures and pipelines collect water from tributaries in the Little Snake River and transport the water under the Continental Divide to Hog Park Reservoir.
-Water released from Hog Park can also be stored in Seminoe Reservoir.
-The BOPU uses this stored water as trade water.
-Hog Park Reservoir, Seminoe Reservoir and Rob Roy Reservoir drain to the North Platte River.
-When the BOPU releases water from Hog Park Reservoir or Seminoe Reservoir, the BOPU can collect water at Rob Roy Reservoir.
+A series of collection structures and pipelines collect water from tributaries to the Little Snake River and transport the water under the Continental Divide to Hog Park Reservoir.
+Water from Hog Park Reservoir can be released into the North Platte River and can be recaptured in Seminoe Reservoir.
+The BOPU uses water from both Hog Park and Seminoe Reservoirs as trade water.
+When the BOPU collects water at Rob Roy Reservoir, the BOPU releases the same amount of water from Hog Park Reservoir and Seminoe Reservoir.
+This way, the BOPU can use the water stored in Rob Roy Reservoir for drinking water in Cheyenne without affecting other water users along the North Platte River.